microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 	![Datawarehouse.](media/notebook-10.png)

-5. Perform step number 1 to step number 4 for all the 5 notebooks replacing the names of the individual notebooks in the path "fabric/artifacts/fabricnotebooks/#notebook_name#"
+5. Perform steps 1 through 4 for all five notebooks, replacing the names of the individual notebooks in the path "fabric/fabric/artifacts/fabricnotebooks/#notebook_name#"

 	Names of the other notebooks are as follows:
 	```